Each summer, Baylor School of Education hosts the three-day Summer Literacy Institute, featuring nationally known literacy experts as speakers.

 The 2016 professional development conference featured internationally known literacy experts Kylene Beers, an advisor at Columbia University and previously senior reading researcher at the Comer School Development Program at Yale University, along with Penny Kittle and Linda Rief — both teachers, authors and instructors at the University of New Hampshire Summer Literacy Institute.

-To see photos of the 2016 conference, browse the Facebook albums:
+To see photos of previous SLI conferences, browse the Facebook albums: